cmontalvo251/FASTCASST/Archive/NavioOG/RPi_Setup_README.md

 Alright so I am attempting to use vi here and make a README file on board the raspberry pi. wish me luck.

-So first thing I did was install raspbian li
+So first thing I did was install raspbian lite

 ok fuck vi. using nano again.
 1.)
 Install Raspian Lite - Collin is going to try and use Emlid Raspbian but I am going to try just using Raspbian Lite and get arducopter from scratch